adikalon/toolranks/README.md

 # Tool Ranks [`toolranks`]

-This is a fork of the unsupported [toolranks mod](https://github.com/lisacvuk/minetest-toolranks)
+This is a fork of the unsupported [toolranks mod](https://github.com/lisacvuk/minetest-toolranks) for minetest game

 ![Preview](./screenshot.png)